fidelity/seq2pat/README.md

 The library supports constraint-based reasoning to specify desired properties over patterns.

 Dichomotic Pattern Mining (AAAI'22, Frontiers'22) embeds Seq2Pat to exploit the dichotomy of positive vs. negative outcomes in populations.
 This allows  constraint-based sequence analysis to generate patterns that uniquely distinguishes cohorts.
+These patterns can be turned into feature vectors to feed into machine learning models for downstream tasks, e.g., intent prediction, intruder detection, and more generally, for digital behavior analysis.

 From an algorithmic perspective, the library takes advantage of [multi-valued decision diagrams (AAAI'19)](https://aaai.org/ojs/index.php/AAAI/article/view/3962).